Holmes7/CF-Static-Site-Enhancer/README.md

-# CF-nos
+# CF Submission Count

-Shows the number of submissions to contest problems on the static Codeforces sites
+This extension shows you the submission count for each problem during a contest on the static codeforces websites

 ### Setup
 Clone the repo